I like to think of myself as an empathetic person who feels compassion for people in difficult situations.

 An empathetic person?

 You are, if you have loved deeply and from a place of strength, forever changed when someone you care about dies.
 It doesn’t mean you don’t love again.
-You celebrate life, you laugh, you dance, you make plans, you move forward, always going into the future … but you are changed, your perspective on what is significant changes, becoming rooted in a different reality.
+You celebrate life, you laugh, you dance, you make plans, you move forward, going into the future … but you are changed, your perspective on what is significant changes, rooted in a different reality.

 The balance is in remembering that being human toward another is utterly momentous—providing acts of kindness, sharing love, living faithfully.
 The little irritations that pop up throughout a day, inevitable in our interactions with others, may require acknowledgement, but they don’t deserve to be dwelled upon.
 You have the life-encompassing, happiness-empowering, choice to say: This is of consequence, this is inconsequential…